Off-price: North America

 In the US, where according to 2018 statistics there are more than 6,300 off-price retail stores, the cumulative market segment is valued at 50 billion dollars, and it currently exceeds 80% of the world off-price market segment.
-Most of the stores belong to TJX Companies Corporation and form part of TJ Maxx, Marshalls and Home Goods.
+Most of the stores belong to TJX and form part of TJ Maxx, Marshalls and Home Goods.
 The second largest off-price operator in the U.S.A. is Ross Stores Company.
-This segment is also represented by the networks of Burlington, Nordstrom Rack, Tuesday Morning, Century 21, Saks Off 5th and Macy’s Backstage.
+This segment is also represented by the networks of Burlington, Nordstrom Rack, Tuesday Morning, Century 21, Saks Off 5th and Macy's Backstage.
 As of 2018 TJ Maxx unites over 1,200 stores in different states of the U.S.A.
 In Marshalls – there are over 1,000 stores.
 Both networks are managed by Marmaxx co., which is the biggest fashion operator in the U.S.A according to volume of sales.
-TJ Maxx and Marshalls (as well as other networks included in TJX Companies) offer discounts of 20-60% compared to regular retailers.
+TJ Maxx and Marshalls (as well as other networks included in TJX) offer discounts of 20-60% compared to regular retailers.
 Their suppliers are more than 20,000 companies from 100 countries worldwide.
 These networks have similar product assortments mainly based around clothing, footwear, accessories, similar stores in their area size and design, but in TJ Maxx one might find trademarks belonging to a higher pricing segment and a wider lineup of jewelry and accessories.
 In Marshalls a greater range of footwear is available along with clothes for men and young men.
 TJ Maxx launched a web store launched in 2009.
 Initially it only sold baggages, but it gradually widened its assortment to include clothing, footwear, jewelry, accessories and household appliances.
 Cumulative turnover of both networks according to 2017 statistics was more than 22 billion dollars.
 One more related network in the U.S.A. is HomeGoods, which has existed since 1992 and specialises in selling products for the household: furniture, lighting, kitchen utilities, carpets and mats, textiles and deco products.
 As of 2018, there are more than 700 stores in different towns of the U.S.A.